 Be aware of the risks of violence and discrimination

-- In more conservative countries or areas you may become the focus of unwanted attention due to your sexual orientation, gender identity or intersex status.
+- In more conservative countries or areas you may become the focus of unwanted attention.

 - Consider avoiding public displays of affection.
-In some countries and regions, public acknowledgment of your sexual orientation or gender identity and public expressions of affection may give rise to discrimination and violence.
+In some countries and regions, public displays of your sexual orientation or gender identity and public expressions of affection may lead to discrimination and violence.

 - Dress appropriately.
 This may involve wearing conservative clothing, or for women to cover their head or shoulders, in certain locations.
 Our country-specific travel advisories will usually note countries where conservative dress standards apply, or where women are legally required to wear certain clothing.

-- In some countries, local authorities may be unwilling to assist LGBTI people who have been targeted or harmed due to their sexual orientation, gender identity or intersex status, and may in some case perpetrate further discrimination.
+- In some countries, local authorities may be unwilling to assist LGBTI people who have been targeted or harmed due to their sexual orientation, gender identity or intersex status.
+In some cases, authorities may commit further discrimination.

 Look after your health

-- In some countries, supplies of contraceptives (including condoms) can be unreliable or unavailable, so it may be best to purchase these in advance.
+- In some countries, supplies of contraceptives (including condoms) can be unreliable or unavailable.
+Consider bringing supplies with you when you travel.

-- Be aware that the risk of sexually transmitted infections, including HIV, is much higher in some countries than in Australia.
+- The risk of sexually transmitted infections, including HIV, is much higher in some countries than in Australia.

 - Some countries impose restrictions on the entry or stay of HIV positive visitors.